If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 - Two middle sized Spydorz spawn in this room - one on the couch, and one near Sophie.
 They both can't be defeated, but the one on the sofa can't come down.

-- Plankbeard and Peekoe are on top of the table.
+- Plankbeard and Peekoe inside of his unused chair are on top of the table.
 Plankbeard can't be interacted with, but you can push and pull Peekoe like a block.

 - A Chibi-Ladder lays right out of bounds near one of the walls.